-In the mid-seventies, the Stroud Center’s first director had an innovative idea of studying an entire watershed opposed to a section of stream as had been done in the past.
+In the mid 1970s, the Stroud Center’s first director had an innovative idea of studying an entire watershed opposed to a section of stream as had been done in the past.
 Not only does a stream change physically as it flows downstream but it also changes biologically.
 The River Continuum Concept, developed by scientists from the Stroud Center and other institutions, was the first unified hypothesis about how streams and their watersheds work.
 A river is a single continuum that flows ceaselessly from its source to the sea.
 To understand it, you must know what is happening upstream and what is entering it from the watershed.
 Today, the River Continuum Concept is still the most widely cited study in the field of stream ecology.

 Early research conducted for the River Continuum laid the foundation for more recent studies linking streamside forests and stream ecosystems.
 Since the mid-1980’s, it has been well known that streamside forests can function as filters for pollution.
 Ongoing research at the Center has determined that in addition to acting as buffers for pollution, streamside forests are an integral and essential part of the stream ecosystem that affect the physical, chemical and biological aspect of streams.